gorkunov/smartgf.vim/README.markdown

 -----
 Smartgf uses default 'gf' combination.
 Set cursor position under the function or method and type gf in normal mode.
 After that you will see dialog with search results.
-Use 1-9 keys as quick shortcuts to select search result or use k,l to change cursor position in the dialog and o,Enter to choose selected item.
+Use 1-9 keys as quick shortcuts to select search result or use j,k to change cursor position in the dialog and o,Enter to choose selected item.

 *Note: By default smartgf uses filter by filetype and sets top priority for method definitions